EdouardBoute/TikTok-Comments-Scraper-With-Ids/README.md

 # TOCSWIFT - TikTok Comments Scraper With Ids

 Get all comments from tiktok videos.
-Operational in April 2025.
+Operational in October 2025.

 All comments and comments on comments are collected.
 If there's a difference between the number of comments displayed on TikTok and the number of comments collected, it's because these comments have disappeared from TikTok.
 Everything posted is collected.